 Have in mind that the electrical current and plug-ins are different from

 the American system, so you will need a converter (to 220 V) and/or an

-adapter for your hair dryer, electrical toothbrush etc. This is also true if you
+adapter for your hair dryer, electrical toothbrush etc. This is also true for

 your laptop.
 A pocket calculator and a travel alarm clock might

 be helpful, too.

 (theatres, concerts, receptions) it is

 appropiate for "her" to wear a shirt or dress or dressy pants, for